Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Results and Analysis

 \subsection{Prediction Accuracy}

 Table \ref{tab:accuracy} indicates that the two models achieve close accuracy, while Transformer is slightly more accurate.
-For ``Tyrant'', ``kill'', and ``be-kill'' tasks, the prediction accuracy decreases when the prediction interval $S$ increases (from 5.0-seconds to 20.0-seconds), which is logical since it is easier to predict an event in the near future than one in the distant future.
+For ``Tyrant'', ``kill'', and ``be-kill'' tasks, the prediction accuracy decreases when the prediction interval $S$ increases (from 1.0-seconds to 20.0-seconds), which is logical since it is easier to predict an event in the near future than the one in the distant future.
 For example, if the Tyrant is killed at game-time $t$-seconds, then at ``$t-5$''-seconds we are almost sure the team that has an advantage will seize the Tyrant, while at ``$t-20$''-seconds the future situations are not that clear.
+For the ``win'' tasks, Table \ref{tab:accuracy} shows the average prediction accuracy across the different game-times.

 From Table \ref{tab:accuracy}, we can also conclude that ``Tyrant'' prediction is the most accurate one and ``win'' prediction is the next, while ``kill'' and ``be-kill'' predictions are less accurate.
 The underlying reasons are as follows: 1) ``Tyrant'' and ``win'' are binary-classification tasks, while there are ten labels for ``kill'' and ``be-kill''.
 2) It is much easier to predict the macro-scale events (such as which team will seize the Tyrant and which team will win) than to predict the micro-scale events (which hero exactly will be killed or kill others) since there is too much uncertainty and variability for micro-scale events.
-Experiments also show that predictions for ``be-kill'' tasks are more accurate in the near future (within 10 seconds), while ``kill'' predictions are more accurate in the distant future (longer than 10 seconds).
+From Table \ref{tab:accuracy}, we can also find that as ten-label classification tasks, for $S = 1$, $S = 5$, and $S = 10$, the ``be-kill'' tasks are more accurate than the ``kill'' tasks with the same experimental settings, while for $S = 15$ and $S = 20$ seconds, the ``be-kill'' tasks are less accurate.
+This means that predictions for ``be-kill'' tasks are more accurate in the near future (within 10 seconds), while ``kill'' predictions are more accurate in the distant future (longer than 10 seconds).
 A possible explanation for this phenomenon is as follows: In the near future, it is easier to predict who will be killed by checking whose situation is the worst, while there might be several possible candidate killers, making it relatively harder to predict which one of them exactly will be the killer.
 However, situations will definitely change in the distant future, such as 20 seconds later.
 Therefore, we are no longer sure which hero will be in the worst situation then, while it is relatively more accurate to predict which hero will be the potential killer by checking who is the most powerful one.

 We further test the accuracy of the two models at different game-times for the ``win'' task to investigate the nature of outcomes for MOBA games.
 As shown in Figure \ref{fig:win_time}, the prediction accuracy of both models first increases as the games progress, then declines in the late-game stages (after 12.5-minutes of game-play).
 This phenomenon happens due to the following reasons: 1) In the early-game stages (before 12.5-minutes), the games become more predictable as time goes on because the leading team will accumulate its advantages in gold, level, and equipment.
 2) In the late-game stages (after 12.5-minutes), the level and equipment of both teams reach a maximum.
 Therefore, games are increasingly affected by uncertainty, such as players' accidental mistakes, and therefore are harder to predict.